JJ/hoborg/text/text.md

 became a bit blurry as Fulgencio started to tell them his history, as hobos do when gathered around the fire.

+Now it was time to leave this jungle and deliver.
+Enough time had passed for any pursuer to quiet down and in a few hours he would be contacting the Pinkerton office in Tallahassee.
+They would be taking care of him and the mech and he would gest a few months of rest in his home base in Alburquerque.

 Table of contents
 ----------------------